LimEileen/ID_Assignment01_ResponsiveWebsite/README.md

 # BTS Fanpage

 In this website, it is all about a KPOP boyband named BTS.
 The target user of this website is their fandom and also help more people getting know of them.
-In this website, it provided the history and information about the members which can help the fans to learn about them.
-The users can also purchase their products in this website and check on their upcoming schedules.
+This website provided the history and information about the members, which can help the fans learn about them.
+The users can also purchase their products on this website and check on their upcoming schedules.

 ## Design Process

-I decided to create this website is because I'm also one of BTS's fan, I hope this website can help more people to recognise them.
+I decided to create this website is because I'm also one of BTS's fan, I hope this website can help more people to recognize them.
 The target user of this website is for their fans.
-If there is a new fan that want to hava a deeper understanding about this group, there is the background of the group and also the introduction of each member in this website.
-And also, the fans also can purchase some mechndise through this website.
-In this website, it also provided the group's schedule so that the fans can follow up or get to know about their upcoming events.
+If there is a new fan who wants to hava a deeper understanding of this group, there is the background of the group and the introduction of each member in this website.
+And also, the fans also can purchase some merchandise through this website.
+This website also provided the group's schedule so that the fans can follow up or get to know about their upcoming events.

 Before I start to code the website, I have done a preview wireframe in [Adobe XD](https://xd.adobe.com/view/c621ebc5-23af-4efe-8814-ba98e64172e7-9372/).